Code-Institute-Submissions/redbasel-koros_webpage_AugResub/README.md

 ## Testing

 ### Testing Features
+*Please note that some minor styling of the website may have been updated since these screenshots were taken*
 #### *Feature 1*
 As the visitor scrolls down they are greeted by a "about us" text and instructions on how to proceed.
 ![About us section](docs/screenshots/about_us.png)